aaaaalbert/nsfcri2017/preliminary_proposal/README_prelim_proposal.md

 * **Sample research project.** A short (2-3 sentences) summary of one potential research project should be included.
 * **The nature of the community involvement (required for CI-P, CI-New, CI-EN, or CI-SUSTAIN projects).** This section demonstrates the community involvement in the creation, enhancement, evaluation, and use of the resource.
 Describe the research community involved in the project.
 CI-New projects should show the community involvement and demand for the project as well as indicate the community commitment to establishing and using the infrastructure.
 CI-EN and CI-SUSTAIN projects should describe community usage of the infrastructure as well as community involvement in enhancement and sustainment efforts.
 * **The relevance to CISE.** This section should include:
- * A list of specific CISE researchers who are involved in the leadership of the project and in the development of the infrastructure (including any enhancement or sustainment plan, as appropriate);
+ * A list of specific CISE researchers who are involved in the leadership of the project and in the development, enhancement, or sustainment of the infrastructure;
  * A list of the CISE researchers communities that will benefit from the infrastructure; and
  * A list of any prior CISE funding the infrastructure has received (enhancement projects should also include the approximate date when the infrastructure involved was established).
 3. **Biographical Sketch** (2-page limit).
 A biographical sketch is required for the PI on the proposal or on the lead proposal for collaborative projects.